trevorsaudi/trevorsaudi.github.io/content/about/index.md

 ---
 # **My Resume**
-I am an Information Security consultant with a highly technical background specializing in providing Security Intelligence to multiple local and international companies.
+I am a Cybersecurity consultant with a highly technical background specializing in providing Security Intelligence to multiple local and international companies.

 ## Work Experience